Two Alberta men gunned down in what may have been random attack | CBC News

 They had shot a moose and were celebrating a successful hunt that would put food on the table.

-Early the next morning, Sansom and Morris Cardinal were found dead from gunshot wounds near Sansom's truck.
+Early the next morning, Sansom and Maurice Cardinal were found dead from gunshot wounds near Sansom's truck.

-The black 2014 Dodge Ram 1500 pickup was spotted at around 4 a.m. at an intersection at Township Road 622 and Range Road 84, near the farm that belongs to Jason Smith, Cardinal's son-in-law.
+The black 2014 Dodge Ram 1500 pickup was spotted at around 4 a.m. at an intersection at Township Road 622 and Range Road 84, near the farm that belongs to Cardinal's stepson.

 After hunting on Friday, Sansom and Cardinal took the moose to that farm where they were joined by Sansom's brother Mike.
 They worked on the carcass inside a closed shop throughout the day and into the evening.

-Mike Sansom said he left Smith's farm around 8 p.m.
+Mike Sansom said he left the farm around 8 p.m.
 His brother and Cardinal departed later in the evening.
 They were planning to take back roads to head east back to Bonnyville.

 A short distance down the road, the two men stopped at a T-intersection, prepared to make a right turn.

-Note: - This story has been updated to more accurately reflect what has been confirmed about the shooting.Apr 01, 2020 11:37 AM MT